AI in Public Sector

 Law Enforcement Has Special Rules

-Some law enforcement AI is prohibited—real-time biometric identification in public spaces has narrow exceptions.
+Some law enforcement AI is prohibited—real-time biometric identification in public spaces has narrow exceptions, covered in detail in our AI biometric identification compliance guide.
 Other police and judicial AI is high-risk with strict requirements.
+Facial recognition in particular carries significant constraints—see our AI facial recognition compliance guide for the permitted use cases.

 The interaction between AI Act and existing German police law creates complexity.
 Constitutional protections add another layer.